Morpher-io/uspd_website/contracts/README.md

      * Updates only affected positions
    - Advantage: Gas-efficient, permissionless, handles dynamic ratios
    - Challenge: Designing incentives for timely updates
+   - Scaling: O(k) where k is number of changed positions, highly efficient for thousands of stabilizers as unchanged positions require no gas

 #### Example Implementation: Merkle-Proof Verified Ordering